 There are three types of trade mark infringement that can occur under Australian Trade Mark law.

-The first type of infringement occurs where, a person infringes a registered trade mark if the person, without proper authority, uses as a trade mark a sign that is substantially identical with, or deceptively similar to, the trade mark in relation to goods or services in respect of which the trade mark is registered, and a defence does not apply.
+A person infringes a registered trade mark if the person, without proper authority, uses as a trade mark a sign that is substantially identical with, or deceptively similar to, the trade mark in relation to goods or services in respect of which the trade mark is registered, and defence does not apply.

 A person can also infringe a registered trade mark where, the person, without proper authority and without a defence applying, uses as a trade mark a sign that is substantially identical with, or deceptively similar to, the trade mark in relation to:

-However, the person is not taken to have infringed the trade mark if the person establishes that using the sign as the person did is not likely to deceive or cause confusion.
+However, the person is not taken to have infringed the trade mark if they establish that using the sign as the person did is not likely to deceive or cause confusion.

 The third type of infringement occurs in respect of famous marks.